kkrt-labs/keth/README.md

 Some tests require to compile solidity code, which requires `forge` to be installed, and `foundry` to be in the path, and to run `forge build`.

+#### Profiling

+To generate a profiling graph, you can add `--profile-cairo` to your pytest command.
+Upon success, the corresponding profiling graph will be opened in your browser using `snakeviz`.

 #### Ethereum Foundation Tests

 We adapted the testing framework from the